Hystersis/Sushi_Dodger/README.md

 Entirely made by [Hystersis](https://github.com/Hystersis).

 ## License:
-This file is under properatary license.
+This file is under proprietary license.